aklefebvere/aklefebvere.github.io/_posts/2020-7-28-K-Nearest-Neighbor.md

         return predictions
 ```
 Congratulations!
-You have coded your very own K-nearest neighbor model!
+You have coded your very own K-nearest neighbors model!
 Now that this is complete, we can test it out with actual data.

 # Testing the K-NN Class
 To test the class we created, we will use a dataset from UCI that contains data that tells us if a patient has heart disease or does not.
 This is what the data looks like.
 0 Means that the patient has heart disease and 1 does not.